TV-Rename/Website/_manual/user/auto-add.md

 Selecting `Leave for later` ignores this file for this scan.

-However, if you select the matching series name in the central window (in this case "Westworld") the "Location:" will be modified to include the show name, then click `Quick Add` and the file will be added to the library, prompting you to create the required sub-directories as necessary.
+However, if you select the matching series name in the central window (in this case "Westworld") the "Location:" will be modified to include the show name.
+Click `Quick Add` and the file will be added to the library, prompting you to create the required sub-directories as necessary.

 Auto Add uses the default settings for almost all options (so the timezone etc. may be need adjusting).